UXSoc/UX-glitch/Documentation/SECURITY_WARNING.md

     1. `rm node_modules -rf` or similar
     1. `npm cache clean --force`
     1. `npm i`

+This solution assumes that the service allow you to reset a key, including Glitch.

 ## Glitch's API
 This template takes advantage of an undocumented feature of Glitch's API, which could also change at any time.